-- 1. The laptop/tablet remains the property of School and is only for the use of the pupil to whom it is loaned. - 2.
-The laptop/tablet will only be used for school work, and not for any private work. - 4.
-Only software licensed to the school, authorised by the Headteacher and installed by the school ICT staff may be used. - 5.
+- 1. The laptop/tablet remains the property of .......
+School and is only for the use of the pupil to whom it is loaned. - 2.
+The laptop/tablet will only be used for schoolwork, and not for any private work. - 4.
+Only software licensed to the school, authorised by the Headteacher/Head of School and installed by the school ICT staff may be used. - 5.
 Should any faults occur, the school ICT staff must be advised as soon as possible so they may undertake any necessary repairs.
 Under no circumstances should you attempt to fix suspected faults. - 6.
 Training on the use of the laptop/tablet and how to access the Internet, email and installed programs may be provided, as necessary, by the ICT staff.
 ICT staff remain your first point of contact should you have any concerns or queries about the use or function of the laptop/tablet. - 7.
 Any telephone charges incurred by you accessing the internet from home (where possible) are not chargeable to the school. - 8.
 If the laptop/tablet is damaged through negligence whilst in your care, you will be required to pay the costs of replacement.
 This would include but is not limited to, damage caused by liquid spillage or screens being shut whilst there are objects on the keyboard. - 9.
-All users of the laptop/tablet must adhere to LA and school policies regarding appropriate use, data protection, computer misuse and heath and safety.
+All users of the laptop/tablet must adhere to LA and school policies regarding appropriate use, data protection, computer misuse and health and safety. - 10.
+It is the responsibility of the parent/carer to ensure that the school device is linked to the filtering system in the home wifi (if present) and all children are supervised during use.